haskellamsterdam/haskellamsterdam.github.io/_posts/2020-07-24-haskell-study-with-alejandro.md

 </p>

 <p><strong>Submit unresolved questions for Alejandro</strong><br/>
-If there are any unresolved questions, these would be submit it to Alejandro.
+If there are any unresolved questions, these would be submitted to Alejandro.
 </p>

 <p><strong>Join Zoom sessions with Alejandro</strong><br/>